-Claims for services rendered to the covered person shall be reviewed by Quantum Health; the covered person may be liable for COST SHARE or the full cost of all services rendered if the carrier determines that the services provided were not for a medical emergency.
+Claims for services rendered to the covered person shall be reviewed by Anthem BCBS; the covered person may be liable for COST SHARE or the full cost of all services rendered if Quantum Health determines that the services provided were not for a medical emergency.
 Medical emergency covered services are limited to the treatment rendered during the first visit only.